 My goal is to always start my day right through spending time with God and a few simple things.
 Here is a glance at my morning routine.

 A resource that I highly recommend in “Make Over Your Mornings” from The Money Saving Mom.
 The course is on sale right now for only $9, which is an awesome deal!

 We are exposed to so many toxic products in our day to day lives.
 They are everywhere, in the shampoo we use, the candles we burn, the cream we put on our faces, and the cleaner use on the counters.

 It has taken me a long time but I am happy to say that I no longer use any toxic cleaning or personal products.
 For most people it isn’t practical to just toss everything and start from scratch.
 A great way to get started is when you run out of a product to replace it with a non-toxic products whether it’s homemade or one you have purchased.

 I am a huge DIYer when it comes to most beauty products and cleaners that being said making your own products isn’t for everyone.
-Ava Anderson Non Toxic is one of the best one-stop shops I have found for replacing a large majority of the toxic products in your home.
+Young Living is one of the best one-stop shops I have found for replacing a large majority of the toxic products in your home.